 How I Discovered The Right Way To Do Time Out

 I remembered that my mother had sent me clippings from the Roanoke Times newspaper with John Rosemond’s column in it.
-I stored the clippings in his book, Making the Terrible Twos Terrific! thinking I’d never need them.
-After my attempts to discipline my toddler failed miserably, I thumbed through the book and VOILA!
-I found the correct way for Timeout for strong-willed children.
+I stored the clippings in his book, Making the Terrible Twos Terrific! thinking I’d never need them (I graduated with honors with a BS in Early Childhood Education, after all).
+After my futile attempts to discipline my toddler, I thumbed through the book and VOILA!
+I found the correct way for timeout for strong-willed children.

 And here’s what I did the next time my Little Darling hit me; I took my daughter by the hand, quite calmly I’d like to add, and said “You.
 Don’t.
 Hit.
 Mommy.”
-I walked her to the bottom step and said: “You sit here in the naughty spot until I tell you to get up.”
+I walked her to the bottom step in the front hallway and said: “You sit here in the naughty spot until I tell you to get up.”

 Then I backed away, somewhat slowly, and turned my head just until I could watch her discreetly with the side of my eye.
 When I saw the little muscles of her legs constrict, preparing to get up, I whipped my head around, gestured at her and said, with a smile, “You may get up now.”

 So, What Happened?